juandazapatac/codewars/README.md

-# codewars_juanzapata
+# Codewars

-Codewars is a community where you solve katas.
-These are programming challenges proposed by other community members 🥋, each time you solve a kata, you level up your rank.
-This is definitely a nice and funny way to practice your skills 🎮!
+Codewars is a katas-solving community.
+A kata is a programming challenge proposed by another community member 🥋.

-Here I will upload my katas.
-Find me in codewars as juandazapatac.
+Find me in Codewars as juandazapatac.